SoulinMotion, thoughts on yoga, life and being a runner

 My next offering in some reflections on injury is 'decisions'.
 Don't be scared/frustrated by beginning a planned run and noticing a small niggle (It'll be fine) or feeling tired (I will get better, you might give yourself 20 mins easy running before making the 'fatigue decision).
 Even half way through and the niggle increases in intensity, make a decision and don't run through the pain.
 Ask yourself are you competing?
 If so, who with?
 Understanding why we decide to keep going when we really shouldn't is interesting.
 Nadal has just pulled out of Wimbledon(2022), amazing, there he was in a semi final he might not ever make it again to the semi final of wimbledon (he might

 ) put he pulled out!
 Why?
 I suspect because the injury would have been so damaging that he might not have been able to play again at such a high level.
 Top end athletes don't run through injury or compete.
 Why do we?
 Consider that thought, running to the point where your injury might mean months off or worse compared to a week off and pop onto a turbo, walk, and rest?
 A small post but perhaps the biggest one in terms of listening to your body and making a decision to change before the run/during the run and altering overall practice plans.
 Next post next week is about the quality of our rest.
 That word quality is key.
 Have a great weekend folks.
-Hydrate it is warm:)Wednesday 29 June 2022
+Hydrate it is warm:)Wednesday, 29 June 2022

 Energy and efficiency, fat burning:- a perspective.